Vodou: Haiti's African-Derived Religion

 • @kiritugeorge4684

-Before I actually watch it, I'd just like to say I highly appreciate you doing an African based religion for the first time.
-Your topics on religion are highly informative so I was eager to watch one on an African based religion.
+Before I actually watch it, I'd just like to say I highly appreciate you * branching out on African based religions beyond the highly influential ancient Egyptian*.
+Your topics on religion are highly informative so I was eager to watch one on * a different* African based religion.

 • @carloscruzarce9424